hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > He'll doubtless for excuse, say this and that,
 >
-> And cites Montaigne, as playing with his cat.
+> And cites Montaigne[^138], as playing with his cat.

->
+[^138]: Montaigne, the celebrated French writer, is said to have round particular amusement in playing with his cat.

 > Bel.
 He cite Montaigne!
 The notion is absurd,
 >
-> By him that author's name was, never heard.
+> By him that author's name was never heard.
 >
 > One dancing author, long since lost to shame,
 >